PeeperLab/CopywriteR/README.md

 # Contact

+We have tried to make the use of ENCODER as simple as possible.
-For questions regarding the package, problems installing, bug reports etc. please contact:
+If however, any questions arise regarding the package, you have problems with the installation, bugs to report or anything else related to the package please do not hesitate and contact:

 - Thomas Kuilman (t.kuilman@nki.nl)
 - Oscar Krijgsman (o.krijgsman@nki.nl)